lgoldstein/mina-sshd/README.md

 * Sending phase

 ## `HostConfigEntryResolver`
 This interface provides the ability to intervene during the connection and authentication phases and "re-write" the user's original parameters.
-The `DefaultConfigFileHostEntryResolver` instance used to set up the default client instance follows the [ssh_config](http://www.gsp.com/cgi-bin/man.cgi?topic=ssh_config) standards, but the interface can be replaced so as to implement whatever proprietary logic is required.
+The `DefaultConfigFileHostEntryResolver` instance used to set up the default client instance follows the [SSH config file](https://www.digitalocean.com/community/tutorials/how-to-configure-custom-connection-options-for-your-ssh-client) standards, but the interface can be replaced so as to implement whatever proprietary logic is required.

 ```java
 SshClient client = SshClient.setupDefaultClient();